-- 6.11 If the complainant wishes to appeal against the decision made at the formal stage they must indicate their intention to do so within TEN working days of receipt of the outcome of the formal stage. - 6.12 The complainant should do this by sending a written appeal to the Chair of the LAC, either by letter or email, or, where the complaint is against the Chair, to the Vice Chair.
+If the complainant wishes to appeal against the decision made at the formal stage they must indicate their intention to do so within TEN working days of receipt of the outcome of the formal stage.

+The complainant should do this by sending a written appeal to the CEO, either by letter or email.
 This should state the original complaint and the reasons for on-going dissatisfaction and be lodged within TEN working days.
-The Chair of the LAC, or nominated governor should acknowledge receipt of the request to appeal the Chair's decision within THREE working days.
-The Chair may decline to accept a complaint into the Appeal Stage where they, acting reasonably, believes that the complaint has been upheld in full at the Formal Stage and in all the circumstances there is no merit in the matter proceeding further.
+The CEO should acknowledge receipt of the request to appeal the decision within THREE working days.
+The CEO may decline to accept a complaint into the Appeal Stage where they, acting reasonably, believes that the complaint has been upheld in full at the Formal Stage and in all the circumstances there is no merit in the matter proceeding further.
 The complaint may be sent to Trust Head Office for further investigation.
-The Chair should communicate back to the complainant within TEN working days of receiving the notice of appeal whether the complaint is considered closed, or will go to The Trust Complaints Panel. - 6.13 A Complaints Appeal Panel (CAP) should be convened, consisting of three members who have had no previous involvement in consideration of the complaint.
+The CEO should communicate back to the complainant within TEN working days of receiving the notice of appeal whether the complaint is considered closed, or will go to The Trust Complaints Panel.

+A Complaints Appeal Panel (CAP) should be convened, consisting of three Trustees or members who have had no previous involvement in consideration of the complaint.
 At least one member of the CAP must be independent of the management and running of the academy in which the complaint has occurred.
 Governors are not independent of the management and running of the academy and so are not eligible to be independent panel members.
-Where the complainant is a parent, the Clerk may wish to consider the possible advantages of this panel including a parent governor.
-A complaints appeal meeting will be held in accordance with the procedure attached at Appendix B. - 6.14 The meeting of the CAP should take place as soon as possible, but in any case, a date should be set and communicated to the complainant within TWENTY working days of receipt of the appeal.
+Where the complainant is a parent, the CEO may wish to consider the possible advantages of this panel including a parent governor.
+A complaints appeal meeting will be held in accordance with the procedure attached at Appendix B.

+The meeting of the CAP should take place as soon as possible, but in any case, a date should be set and communicated to the complainant within TWENTY working days of receipt of the appeal.

 Once the meeting has finished, the panel should retire to consider all of the evidence available to them.
-The clerk to governors should take minutes of this discussion; these minutes should be shared with the complainant to ensure transparency in the process

-The governors' decision regarding the complaint and the appeal should be communicated in writing to the complainant as soon as possible but, in any case, within FIVE working days of the meeting.
-It should contain a summary of how the panel's final decision has been reached, and the outcome of the meeting with any recommendations made by the panel.
+The governance professional should take minutes of this discussion; these minutes should be shared with the complainant to ensure transparency in the process contain a summary of how the panel's final decision has been reached, and the outcome of the meeting with any recommendations made by the panel.
 The complainant must not be informed of any disciplinary action taken against the headteacher as a result of the complaint, but should be told that the matter is being addressed.

+The Trustees decision regarding the complaint and the appeal should be communicated in writing to the complainant as soon as possible but, in any case, within FIVE working days of the meeting.
+It should